Israel recovers the bodies of 6 hostages in Gaza, including Israeli-American Hersh Goldberg-Polin

 A forum of hostage families called for a massive protest on Sunday, demanding a “complete halt of the country” to push for the implementation of a cease-fire and hostage release.

 “A deal for the return of the hostages has been on the table for over two months.
-Were it not for the delays, sabotage, and excuses those whose deaths we learned about this morning would likely still be alive.
-It’s time to bring our hostages home,” it said in a statement.
+Were it not for the delays, sabotage, and excuses those whose deaths we learned about this morning would likely still be alive,” it said in a statement.

-President Joe Biden, who had met with the parents, said he was “devastated and outraged.”
+U.S. President Joe Biden, who has met with Goldberg-Polin's parents, said he was “devastated and outraged.”

 “It is as tragic as it is reprehensible,” he said.
 “Make no mistake, Hamas leaders will pay for these crimes.
 And we will keep working around the clock for a deal to secure the release of the remaining hostages.”